“Which black Copic Marker should I buy first?”

 Okay, I’m about to get nerdy on you.
 But I warned ya!

-If you Google “What’s the difference between Black and Special Black?” you’re going to get several results that say 100 is darker than 110.
+If you Google “What’s the difference between Black and Special Black?” you’re going to get several results which say 100 is darker than 110.

 I disagree.